About Debra and Later Bloomer

 Mythologist Joseph Campbell famously said, “Follow your bliss.”
 But Later Bloomers often resonate with sci-fi author Bruce Sterling’s advice—“Follow your weird!”

-Each week I profile a late-blooming artist, athlete, explorer, or writer, age 35 and up.
+Each other Saturday I profile a late-blooming artist, athlete, explorer, or writer, age 35 and up.
 Most are over age 50.
 Some are famous, some are not.
 I’ve collected more than 170 lives that will span at least four anthologies.

 The first volume, Later Bloomers: 35 Folks Over Age 35 Who Found Their Passion and Purpose, can be found exclusively on Amazon.